brianhigh/big-file-types/Big_Data_File_Formats.md

 ## File Import Times

-MonetDBLite was the fastes to import bay far.
+MonetDBLite was the fastest to import by far.
 SQLite and GZipped CSV took much to long to read to be considered competitive with the others.